Drugs and the law

 Driving

-It is also an offence to drive while under the influence of illicit drugs, including any amount of cannabis.
+It is an offence to drive while under the influence of illicit drugs.
 Unlike alcohol, there is a zero tolerance for drugs in your system when driving.
 For more information, visit the drug driving webpage and the Justice and Community Safety website.

 Information for businesses